NEW: Contract negotiations between the company, pilots are expected to resume this week

 Earlier Tuesday, an American Airlines flight from Chicago to London made an unscheduled landing at Shannon Airport in Ireland after a passenger reported a smoky odor, an airline spokesman said.

-American Airlines Flight 98, a Boeing 777-200 carrying 246 passengers and 14 crew members, was diverted as a precaution, airline spokesman Ian Bradley told CNN.
+American Airlines Flight 98, a Boeing 777-200 carrying 246 passengers and 14 crew members, was diverted as a precaution, airline spokesman Ian Bradley said.

 An inspection revealed that the odor was coming from an overhead fan that had overheated, he said.

 Niall Maloney, head of operations for Shannon Airport, said such technical diversions are not uncommon.

 The airline has also been beset recently by labor troubles, delays and flight cancellations.

 American, which filed for Chapter 11 bankruptcy protection late last year, persuaded a judge to throw out its contract with the pilots union last month.